Amogh-Umesh/Discord-dictionary-bot/README.md

 \
 ~pronounce : uses discord text to speech to pronounce word\
 \
-~example : Gives examples of the word in use
+~example : Gives examples of the word in use\
+\
+~help : Gives quick info on all commands\
 ## Add bot to  sever:
 Click this link https://discord.com/api/oauth2/authorize?client_id=910500555393204225&permissions=72704&scope=bot to add this bot to your server
 The Bot needs the following permissions for all features to work:\